Paint Color Trends To Avoid If You Want Your Space To Seem Bigger

 Aubergine and brown may be big paint trends this year, but they may not work for small spaces.
 Instead, the easiest way to make a room feel bigger is by opting for white paint, particularly those with eggshell or satin finishes that can help reflect the light, creating the appearance of even more space.
 If you want to test out the paint trend, those darker shades could be great for a room with less light, like a powder room.

 Picking the right paint color can be a challenge and that is even true for white paint, which comes in an astonishing array of options.
-One of our top choices for white paint to make your room look bigger is Benjamin Moore's Cloud White.
-It's a soft white with warm undertones that will naturally reflect the light, adding brightness without looking sterile.
+One of our top choices for white paint is a soft shade with warm undertones that will naturally reflect the light, adding brightness without looking sterile.
 Whatever color you choose, be sure to test white paint in the space it will be in to see how it reacts to the light and shape of the room.

-While white is the most obvious small-space paint solution, lighter neutral shades like Sherwin-Williams new color, Lite Lavender, or cooler tones, could give a hint of color while still making a room feel airy.
+While white is the most obvious small-space paint solution, lighter neutral shades (like a pale lavender) or cooler tones, could give a hint of color while still making a room feel airy.

 Another trend to avoid is painting the ceiling a dark color.
 While a brown ceiling with terracotta walls may look good in a larger space, it can make a small ones feel claustrophobic.
 Instead, continue a light color palette to the ceiling.
 Painting the ceiling the same color as the walls can help create the illusion that the room is bigger than it is.
 If you're really up for a challenge, over at Martha Stewart Living, an interior designer suggested "extending the color of your wall up a few inches onto the ceiling" to "create the illusion of a taller tray ceiling."
 Just paint a few inches of color up the walls and on to the ceiling, then, "paint the remaining inside of the ceiling white."